 Frankfurt Auto Show (IAA)

-Torsten Mlasko, Bosch Soft-Tech talked to Lou Ann Hammond, CEO, Driving the Nation about myspin.
+Torsten Mlasko, Bosch Soft-Tech talked to Lou Ann Hammond, CEO, Of Driving the Nation about myspin.

 People are accessing their smartphones so much that there is a new spinal ailment called Text Neck, an ailment caused by bending your neck forward to read your smartphone.
 That continues even when people are driving Even while driving, people want access to their own phone, with their own apps and personalized content.
 But using smartphones behind the wheel is hazardous.